cpske/ISP/agile/agile.md

 ---
-title: Agile Values
+title: Agile Software Development
 ---

+"Agile" is a set of values, principles, and a philosophy (or mind-set) about software development.

+Agile is *not* a software process -- Agile values and practices are used in many software processes.

+* Agile created in reaction to perceived inefficiency of existing processes.
+* Scrum and XP are development-focused processes based on Agile values.
+* "Planned Based" or "Plan Driven" processes are considered non-agile, but its not really true.
+  - Unified Process (UP) is main example.
+  - Plan-based vs Agile process is a continuum of choices, not either-or.

 The "*Agile Manifesto*" laid down the core values for agile software development.

-These values motivate the development process and practices.
+These **values** motivate the development process and practices.

-1. **Individuals and Interactions Over Processes and Tools**
+1. **Individuals and Interactions** over *Processes and Tools*
      * People respond to business needs and direct the development process

-2. **Working Software Over Comprehensive Documentation**
+2. **Working Software** over *Comprehensive Documentation*
      * "Just enough" documentation - the customer wants software, not lots of software docs.
      * If requirements are likely to change, writing up-front docs can be a waste.
      * This is not an excuse to _not_ write documentation.

-3. **Customer Collaboration Over Contract Negotiation**
+3. **Customer Collaboration** over *Contract Negotiation*

-4. **Responding to Change Over Following a Plan**
+4. **Responding to Change** over *Following a Plan*

 Ref: [Agile Alliance](https://www.agilealliance.org/agile101/the-agile-manifesto/)

+Agile encourages frequent delivery of running software, customer collaboration, face-to-face meetins, and self-managing teams.

 ## So What?